 Hereditary Cancer Risk Program

-Genetic Counseling and Testing
+Genetic Testing and Counseling

+If you’re interested in genetic testing for counseling and counseling, speak with your provider.
 All Methodist Health System patients have access to the Hereditary Cancer Risk Program regardless of where they receive treatment.